freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

    We have looked at our user base and added 30+ most widely spoken languages to the list of enabled languages on the translations platform.
 Some languages like Chinese and Spanish are already deployed live on **"/learn"** at this moment.

-   Unfortunately, the list does not include hundreds of languages out there.
+   Unfortunately, the list doesn't include hundreds of languages out there.
 We get dozens of requests from contributors like you every day who want to help translate the site into a language they speak.

    We are definitely looking forward to adding more languages to the list, but as you may already guess, it would only be feasible if we get enough momentum around a world language.